Common Social Media Image Size Mistakes and How to Avoid Them

 May 23, 2019

 Social media images are part of what makes your business web content great.
-The imagery is as important as the content it represent.
+The imagery is as important as the content it represents.
 An image will draw people in to take a closer look at your business.
 If the image isn’t just right, potential customers will scroll right past your post.

 Some businesses don’t follow the guidelines for social media image sizes.
 This may be because they aren’t aware of the guidelines.
 It’s also possible they don’t understand the importance of providing a great online experience.
 Below are three common mistakes businesses make when posting images online.
 Knowing these common pitfalls will help you avoid them in the future!